ddilley/technicolor-test/README.md

 	A possible pagination solution for endpoints that display result sets such as /users:
 		Since MongoDB and PyMongo are being used, pagination would be pretty simple using PyMongo syntax.
 		We would use .find() to get and possibly filter the initial result set.
-Then skip the cursor returned from that by (page number multiplied by number of results) and limit that by a n_per_page param.
+Then skip the cursor returned from that by (page number multiplied by number of results) and limit that by a n_per_page (number of results per page) param.
 		Below is an example of this on the user object: function printUsersWithPagination(page_number, n_per_page) {
 			   print("Page: " + page_number);